drohmer/CSE104/B_javascript/06_mouse_keyboard/readme.md

 ## Mouse

 __Q.__ Create a program listening to the `mousemove` event.
 Observe that the event if fired continuously when you move the mouse.
-To what correspond the values `event.clientX` and `event.clientY`.
+To what corresponds the values `event.clientX` and `event.clientY` ?

 ## Exercice